ibm-cloud-docs/apiconnect/ri-mng-users.md

 2. On the "Access policies" tab, click **Assign access**.

-3. On the "Assign access" page, select the following options to assign access roles to your provider organization:
+3. On the "Assign access" page, select **IAM services**.

-   a.
-Select **IAM services**.

       You are only defining access to {{site.data.keyword.apiconnect_short}}, which is an IAM-enabled service.

-   b.
-For "What type of access do you want to assign?" select **API Connect** from the list.
+4. For "What type of access do you want to assign?" select **API Connect** from the list.

       Your provider organizations only apply to {{site.data.keyword.apiconnect_short}} Reserved.

-   c.
+5. Select a provider organization:

+   a.
 For "Which services do you want to assign access to?", select **Services based on attributes**.

-   d.
+   b.
 For "Add attributes" select **Service Instance**, plus:

       - In the first list, select **string equals**.

-      - In the "Service Instance" list, select the name of the provider organization where you want to apply the access policy.
+      - In the second (service instances) list, select the name of the provider organization where you want to apply the access policy.

-      The new access group applies only to the specified provider organization.
+      The new access policy applies only to the specified provider organization.
 Mapping the policy directly to a provider organization ensures that you don't accidentally grant users a wider range of permissions to the Reserved instance.

+6. Optionally select one or more catalogs owned by the provider organization.

+   If you want to assign access only to particular catalogs (instead of all catalogs within that provider organization), select **Resource**, plus:

+   - In the first list, select **string equals**.

+   - In the second (resources) list, select or type the name of the catalog where you want to apply the access policy.
+You can use wildcards for strings (*) and numbers (?).
+For example, to apply the access to all catalogs beginning with "catalog-1" followed by a single letter (as in catalog-1a, catalog-1b), type "catalog-1*".

+   Specify catalog names rather than display titles.

+7. Optionally select one or more spaces within a specified catalog.

+   If you want to assign access only to particular spaces within a selected catalog, append "/" plus the space name to the catalog name.
+Specify space names rather than display titles.
+You can use wildcards for letters and numbers.

+   For example, if you specified catalog-1a in the previous step and now want to include only space-1a within that catalog, update the resource name to "catalog-1a/space-1a".

-   e.
-Select the roles that you want to assign to the members of this access group.
+8. Select the roles that you want to assign to the members of this access group.

    Click the number next to each role to see the detailed list of permissions that are available with that role.

-   f.
-Select **Add** to add the selected roles to the access group.
+9. Select **Add** to add the selected roles to the access group.

-   g.
-Review the access in the "Access summary" section and click **Assign** to save the access groups with the access policies.
+10. Review the "Access summary" section and click **Assign** to save the access groups with the access policies.

 Next, add users to the access group so that the permissions you just configured can be assigned to them.